 - Post-anal dermoid: develops from remnant of neurenteric canal or post-anal gut.
 But it is now regarded as a simple form of teratoma.

-- Ependymal cyst is in the brain- from the sequestration of cells derived from the infolding neuroectoderm.
+- Ependymal cyst is in the brain: formed from the sequestration of cells derived from the infolding neuroectoderm.

-This is a cystic swelling develops from the totipotent cells with ectodermal predominance.
-Such cyst also contains mesodermal elements like bone, cartilage etc. Hairs are almost always present in such cyst.
+It is a cystic swelling which develops from the totipotent cells with ectodermal predominance.
+Such cyst also contains mesodermal elements like bone, cartilage etc. Hair are almost always present in such cyst.
 So the usual contents are bone, cartilage, tooth, hair and cheesy material.
+Although the majority of these cysts are benign, a small percentage can be malignant (cancerous).

 Common sites are